tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week3_feedback.md

     end

 It actually tests that the objects can be retrieved, which is more complicated than detecting whether the foreign key numbers match.

+## Weather Report

+#### Specific Tests Once You Have Mocking

+The mocking work that you all did was excellent.
+Once you have it set up, though, you can be more specific with your tests.
+Take this one, for instance:

+    def test_wind
+      wind = CurrentConditions.new(82009)
+      assert wind.display_wind.match(/\d*?\.\d MPH/)
+    end

+No need to use broad regular expressions on this one; now that you've got a data set in a JSON file, you can be very specific about which MPH you expect to get.
+You'd hate to be matching a different field that happens to use MPH and not realize it.

+#### Testing Mocking

+Here's a mock I saw:

+    class SunRiseSet
+      private def get_data
+        JSON.parse(File.open("astronomy.json").read)
+      end
+    end

+Looks good... except the actual class in your application was `SunUpDown`.
+This means that your mock wasn't a monkey-patch of an existing class, so the mock never ran.

+In order to test that you've mocked properly, you can always shut off your wifi and see if your tests will still run.

+#### No User Input on Tests

+Here's what I got when I ran a test suite:

+    [masonfmatthews weather_report]$ ruby test.rb
+    What zip code would you like to search for weather details?
+Press enter to exit

+When you write tests, you want to make sure that no user input is needed.
+If the user has to type something, the tests are (a) slower and (b) potentially brittle.